mhegde/auc-calculation/README.md

 To view the available options in the script, type the following on the terminal:
 python calc_auc_v1.0.py -h

-Sets of essential and non-essential genes from Hart et al.,2015 and Hart et al.,2014 are included along with this script.
+Sets of essential and non-essential genes from Hart et al.,2015 and Hart et al.,2014, respectively, are included along with this script.